Quick note before we begin. By smart we mean the adjective, not the car brand. That would be Smart Smart cars on blockchains. Maybe next time.

 Autonomous vehicles have been a talking point for a long, long time.
 In 2018 they’re close as ever.
-They exist, they’re just not completely ready to be rolled out on a large scale yet — meaning there’s enough time for the next technological revolution, Distributed Ledger Technology, to have an effect on them before they do.
+They exist, they’re just not completely ready to be rolled out on a large scale yet — meaning there’s enough time for the next technological revolution, blockchain technology, to have an effect on them before they do.

 What are Smart Cars?

 Smart cars are vehicles that make use of high-end technology like sensors, light detection, ranging equipment, cameras and connectivity hardware to offer a more futuristic driving experience.
 Smart cars may or may not be autonomous, you can think of autonomous vehicles as being a branch of the term ‘Smart Cars’, and possibly their next evolutionary step.

 Autonomous vehicles are a recent phenomenon where old players like BMW, Ford and General Motors are competing with new entrants like Google and Tesla in developing intelligent automobiles capable of functioning without a human at the wheel.

 This new era of digitisation is transforming how vehicles interact with each other and their environment.
 Completely autonomous vehicles that can refuel, recharge, and park on their own, even pay for these services are on the horizon.
 The concept of smart cars, however, goes beyond autopilot.